divpugo/CST1510-FinalCoursework/README.md

 Ensure both client and server scripts are running simultaneously for full functionality.

 ## Technologies used
--**Python:** Main programming language used for both client and server-side development.
+- **Python:** Main programming language used for both client and server-side development.
--**Tkinter:** For creating the graphical user interface.
+- **Tkinter:** For creating the graphical user interface.

 ---